-Antidepressant medication has been found to be an effective form of depression treatment, though it may cause adverse side effects and requires an adjustment period before assessing its efficacy.
+Antidepressant medication has been found to be an effective form of major depressive disorder treatment, though it may cause adverse side effects and requires an adjustment period before assessing its efficacy.
 Possible medication side effects include weight gain, nausea and sexual dysfunction, blurred vision and increased heart rate.

 Antidepressants work by affecting the brain’s secretion of neurotransmitters, which are chemicals that transport information between nerve cells.
 Over time, several different generations of antidepressants have been approved for the public, with each targeting depression symptoms through different neural pathways and methods of affecting them.